10 Answers To "What Makes You Unique?" (5+ Expert Tips)

 You can use any of these long or short answers as a template for your own unique answer.

-2 Example Answers to “What Makes You Unique?” for Creative Department Interviews
+2 Example Answers to Creative Department Interviews

 “I am a very excellent communicator and find that it's easy for me to relate to other people.
 I this empathy is very important in this industry, both between colleagues and between the creative department and clients."